IDEA Student IP Writing Competition

 IDEA®: The Journal of the Franklin Pierce Center For Intellectual Property is proud to announce our Annual IDEA Student Intellectual Property Writing Competition.
 We are looking for original, publishable papers addressing compelling issues in intellectual property law.

 To be eligible for consideration, the paper must focus on intellectual property law and have been written solely by a student.
 Submissions should be double-spaced (except for footnotes, which should be single-spaced).
 The font size should be 12 point at a minimum.
 All margins should be one inch at a minimum.
 Students should follow the format presented in The Bluebook: A Uniform System of Citation (20th ed.).
 Electronic submissions are strongly preferred, though paper submissions also will be accepted.
-The deadline for submitting notes is May 26, 2017.
+The deadline for submitting notes is forthcoming, please check back for updates.

 The awards include: